surryaansh/SuruGPT/README.md

 - An **intent-driven agent layer** for decision-making
 - A **custom RAG pipeline** for long-term memory

-This allows the system to retrieve, filter, and inject relevant past context dynamically, enabling continuity across sessions without exceeding token limits.
+This allows the system to retrieve, filter, and inject relevant past context dynamically, enabling continuity across sessions without exceeding token limits and giving context everytime.

 **Core flow:**